Voilett-Roze/asus/Disk-formatting.md

 2. **sda1** currently uses the disk label **SANDISK**
 3. **sda1** is formatted with type **ex4** filesystem

-Stop any processes/scripts that may be utilizing the disk before continuing.

 Unmounting your device can be done in two (2) different ways; using the router web UI or using the command line.
 It is preferable to unmount from the webUI for [reasons outlined in limitations section](#unmounting-disks) and then [skip to the next step and zero your disk](#6-zero-disk).

 **umount** command unmounts filesystems.

-My example device **SANDISK** can unmount with this command:
+My example device **SANDISK** can be unmounted with this command:

 `umount /tmp/mnt/SANDISK`

+Note: umount fails to work if ["device or resource is busy"](#device-or-resource-is-busy).

 If the disk was unmounted properly you should no longer see it listed: